-You are required to participate in an ungraded "Introductions" discussion with the class during the first week of the semester.
+You are required to participate in an ungraded Introductions Forum with the class during the first week of the semester.
 This is done to help you and your mentor get to know your classmates.
 You may discuss any of the topics listed in the discussion or anything about yourself that you would like to share with the class.

 Participation in this asynchronous online discussion involves two distinct activities: an initial response to a topic and at least two subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-Unreadable, sloppy papers will not be graded and will cause you to receive a zero for the assignment.
-In addition, if you provide only answers, your assignment will not be graded and you will receive a zero for that assignment.
-However, bonus points will be awarded for completed assignments of high quality, including correct solution steps and answers and neat appearance.
+Unreadable, sloppy papers will not be graded and will cause you to receive a zero for the activity.
+In addition, if you provide only answers, your activity will not be graded, and you will receive a zero for that assignment.
+However, bonus points will be awarded for completed activities of high quality, including correct solution steps and answers and neat appearance.

 You may discuss written assignment problems with your classmates; however, you must submit your own solutions after such discussions.
 Duplicated work will result in zeros for both parties, no matter who is the original and who is the duplicator.

 Include your name at the top of each page, as well as the course name and code and the semester and year in which you are enrolled.
-Be sure to number the pages of your assignment and clearly identify the number of each problem.
-Be sure that you submit your assignments on or before the due date.
+Be sure to number the pages of your assignment and clearly identify the number of each problem by item number and page number.
+Be sure that you submit your activities on or before the due date.
 Delayed work will not be accepted.

 Assignments must be prepared electronically with a word processor, preferably using whatever equation editor comes with your word processing software.
 However, if your word processor is not compatible with your mentor's word processor, you will need to save your document as a rich-text file (.rtf), using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.
 Check with your mentor first to determine file compatibility.
 (Important: Use the equation editor to insert equations into your word-processed document, not to create the document itself.)

-The midterm review quiz covers the material assigned in Module 1 through Module 4.1 (Chapters 1–5).
-The final review quiz is cumulative and covers all material in the course (Chapters 1–9).
-The midterm review quiz consists of two (2) problems and the final review quiz has one (1) problem.
+The Midterm Review Quiz covers the material assigned in Chapters 1–5 of the textbook.
+The Final Review Quiz is cumulative and covers all material in the course (Chapters 1–9).
+The Midterm Review Quiz consists of two problems, and the Final Review Quiz has one problem.
 They will focus on the major objectives of the modules.

 If you are on a course extension and have not yet taken either quiz, you will need to arrange with your mentor a time to reschedule the quizzes.

-The midterm exam covers the material assigned in Module 1 through Module 4.1 (Chapters 1–5).
+The midterm exam covers the material assigned in Chapters 1–5.
 The final exam is cumulative and covers all material in the course (Chapters 1–9).
-Each exam consists of four (4) problem that will focus on the major objectives of the modules.
+Each exam consists of four problems that focus on the major objectives of the modules.

-The exams are open-book.
-You are also allowed to bring any calculators, study notes, and completed written assignments with you to the exams.
+The exams are open book.
+You are also allowed to use calculators, study notes, and completed written activities.